-Communications Minister Amy Adams used her NetHui 2013 keynote to announce a review of the TSO (Telecommunications Service Obligations).
-She also flagged a wider review of New Zealand telecommunications regulations.
+Communications minister Amy Adams used her NetHui 2013 keynote to announce a review of the Telecommunications Service Obligations (TSO) and a wider review of New Zealand telecommunications regulations.

-The review seems long overdue.
+The review is long overdue.
 Many of the rules now in place were written for an earlier era.

 This year's TSO review is a requirement of the 2001 Telecommunications Act 2001.
 Adams says under the TSO must deliver voice and dial-up data services to all homes that had an active Telecom line in December 2001.
 She says: "It also has to keep the line rental for those services, in both urban and rural New Zealand, at or below the 1989 price in real terms, which equates to the $51 per month many of us pay today.